House Tour

 After

-The garden is still filling in, but it looks great so far.
-My favorite place to sit is in the egg chair (kids always love to play in there too).
+My favorite place to sit was in the egg chair (kids always loved to play in there too).

-• Read more about the exterior of my home…
+Read more about the exterior of the home…